mmanngard/cooling-system-mpc/matlab/README.md

 - Tested only with FMU checker and FMPY.gui that it works as expected with input values
 - Made from "CoolingSystemR2024a_modified_IO" model

-**Components**
+**FMU/Components**
 - Folder contains all the components of the cooling system exported as FMUs
-- Component description can be found on the readme at the folder
+- Component description and connections can be found on the readme at the folder